sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 In order to be consistent with functions like `String.prototype.padStart`, the standard method name for trimming the whitespaces is considered as `trimStart`.
-Due to web web compatibility reasons, the old method name 'trimLeft' still act as a alias for 'trimStart'.
+Due to web web compatibility reasons, the old method name 'trimLeft' still acts as an alias for 'trimStart'.
 Hence, the prototype for 'trimLeft' is always 'trimStart'
 </p>
 </details>